node-gradle/gradle-node-plugin/docs/faq.md

 This page contains a collection of frequently asked questions.

+# How to use this plugin using the Kotlin DSL?

+See this [Kotlin DSL example](src/test/resources/fixtures/kotlin/build.gradle.kts).
+It shows how to use all the configuration properties.

 # How to avoid node/npm/yarn task execution if no changes in web files?